 - Cost overruns are increasingly a problem for the contractor.
 If a company is not well run and does not keep its costs under control, it can eat into earnings.

 - Supply chain chaos can lead to program delays.
-Large defense platforms rely on dozens of suppliers, and those suppliers each have layers of smaller vendors below them.
+Large defense platforms rely on dozens of suppliers, each with layers of smaller vendors beneath it.
 An issue anywhere in that chain can lead to cost overruns or delays for the entire program.

 - Ethical concerns are a common reason to avoid defense stocks.
 These companies make lethal weapons, and not all investors want that in their portfolio.